anthonyblackham/flexible-jekyll/_posts/2014-04-30-geologic-map.markdown

 [Utah Geological Survey Website](https://geology.utah.gov/)

 Marshall was great to work under and was patient with my lack of experience in web development.
 He helped me to figure things out on my own and in the end we came up with something to be proud of.
 Marshall has done a great job building and maintaining the UGS site, it's definitely one of if not the best geological survey website in the United States.

+My internship helped set me on my current professional path.
+I would have loved to work there permanently but some other opportunities came up that took me elsewhere.